reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |2,888|8,201|0.91|96.4%|3.6%|

 The Kappa value for this model was 0.91.
-This would indicate that there is a very good agreement of the results of the model.
+This would indicate that there is a perfect agreement of the results of the model.
 The top 4 variables with the most importance were G, InnOuts, A, and PO.

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/79723505/109395864-0f9c3b00-78db-11eb-8f4e-b510608f91ef.png">